What is cutis marmorata?

 The mottled appearance of cutis marmorata is caused by superficial small blood vessels in the skin dilating and contracting at the same time.
 Dilation creates the red colour of the skin whilst contraction produces a pale appearance.
 This phenomenon is most pronounced when the skin is cooled.
-Reasons why this happens is not fully understood.
+The reasons for the reaction are not fully understood.

 What treatments are available?